Project

 Tracing environmental influences by satellite

-Here, the Research Center of Post-Mining is making use of Copernicus, the Earth observation programme coordinated and run by the European Space Agency (ESA).
+Here, the Research Center of Post-Mining is making use of Copernicus, the Earth observation programme (Sentinel-1) coordinated and run by the European Space Agency (ESA).
 The aim of the Copernicus programme is to establish creating a cutting-edge, high-performance earth observation and geo-information services infrastructure.
 The project is based on the delivery of temporally and spatially high-resolution remote-sensing data.
-At this point, Copernicus links the potential of satellite-based Earth observation capabilities with terrestrial, aircraft-based, maritime and additional data sources, as well as the latest data processing methods.
-This is a project in which the Research Center is working closely together with EFTAS Remote Sensing Transfer of Technology, an organisation located in Münster, which is responsible for the analysis aspect.
+At this point, Copernicus links the potential of satellite-based Earth observation capabilities with terrestrial and, aircraft-based and additional data sources, as well as the latest data processing methods.
+This is a project in which the Research Center is working closely together with EFTAS Remote Sensing Transfer of Technology, an organization located in Münster, which is responsible for the analysis aspect.

 Project objectives

-• development of a new geo-data infrastructure for the entire Ruhr Area, including hydrogeological modelling
+• Development of a new geo-data infrastructure for the entire Ruhr Area for ground movement caused by mining

 Contact